 Companies of all sizes use our products to test their applications’ security and protect their digital assets.
 We provide complete testing solutions that both security experts and non-technical users can use.

-Our security experts performs a thorough security audit and penetration testing of your systems.
+Our security experts perform a thorough security audit and penetration testing of your systems.
 Post that, Astra provides you with a detailed and extensive report, along with an action plan to fix issues for any security vulnerabilities we detect.